MedAI-UAIX/TongVMoe/README.md

 For research collaboration, technical inquiries, or clinical applications, please contact the research team! 🎊

+## 🙏 Acknowledgments & Dependencies

+This project builds upon several outstanding open-source contributions:

+- **🌌 [VMamba](https://github.com/MzeroMiko/VMamba)**: Serves as our powerful backbone network for visual feature extraction
+- **⚙️ [LibMTL](https://github.com/median-research-group/LibMTL)**: Provides the foundational multi-task learning framework
+- **👁️‍🗨️ [TongueSAM](https://github.com/cshan-github/TongueSAM)**: Enhanced our tongue image segmentation model based on their innovative approach

+We express our sincere gratitude to these research teams for their valuable contributions to the open-source community! 🎊

 ---

 **⚠️ Disclaimer**: This system is designed for research and screening purposes.
 It should not replace professional medical diagnosis or treatment decisions.
 Always consult qualified healthcare professionals for medical care. 🩺🌿